How to Make a Mojito

 What makes a Mojito?

 For an authentic Mojito, you combine a few indigenous Cuban ingredients, and you’ll have one sweet, sparkly sip.
-It’s so easy; all you need is white rum, lime, mint, sugar and a little club soda for a fizzy finish.
+It’s so easy – all you need is white rum, lime, mint, sugar and a little club soda for a fizzy finish.
 Can you feel the sunshine yet?

 Let’s break down our Mojito cocktail ingredients a bit further.
-Start with a top-shelf white rum like Trois Rivières White Rum, as its honey tones add a perfect sweetness.
+Start with a top-shelf white rum like Trois Rivières White Rum, as its honey tones add the perfect sweetness.
 For the lime, always freshly squeeze them at the last minute for extra zing.
 For the mint, we suggest using spearmint, not only is it easy to come by, but because it’s sweeter and softer than peppermint, and much easier to muddle.

 Now, let’s get to the important how to make a Mojito part.
 Don’t worry if you don’t own a full cocktail kit, all you need is a jug or shaker and a rolling pin or pestle for the muddling.
 Then for serving, grab a highball glass along with some ice.